Understanding the Inverted Yield Curve

 “I would not interpret the currently very flat yield curve as indicating a significant economic slowdown to come,”

-But as Sir John Templeton said, the four most expensive words in the English language are "This time it's different".
+...We know what happened shortly after.His predecessor, Alan Greenspan, also believed that the inversion was a false recession indicator, due to heavy demand suppressing yields.But as Sir John Templeton said, the four most expensive words in the English language are "This time it's different".